-The extension of Senior Managers and Certification Regime (SM&CR) to all FSMA authorised firms introduces a new ‘Duty of Responsibility’ for Senior Managers who've never known anything like this.
+The extension of Senior Managers and Certification Regime (SM&CR) to all FSMA authorised firms introduces a new ‘Duty of Responsibility’ for Senior Managers.

 The Duty of Responsibility enables the regulators (the PRA and FCA) to take action directly against a Senior Manager regarding a breach at a regulated firm if they can show that the Senior Manager failed to take 'reasonable steps' to prevent or stop the breach.

 In what circumstances can regulators take enforcement action?

 The Duty of Responsibility is contained in section 66A(5) of the Financial Services and Markets Act 2000 (FSMA).
 The statutory Duty of Responsibility has applied to Senior Managers of banking firms since May 2016.
 It applied to Senior Managers of dual regulated insurers with effect from 10 December 2018 and applies to the majority of FCA solo-regulated firms from 9 December 2019.

 The Duty of Responsibility enables the regulators (FCA and PRA) to take enforcement action against a Senior Manager if a breach of a regulatory requirement takes place in a Senior Manager’s area of responsibility and the Senior Manager failed to take reasonable steps to prevent or stop the breach.